suadesh/Open-Street-Map-Project/OpenStreetMapProject.md

 japanese|17
 ~~~

-Tourists come to Italy to Italy to eat our cuisine, and Roman are not so open to foreign cuisine, and this results seems to confirm it.
+Tourists come to Italy to eat Italian cuisine, and Roman are not so open to foreign cuisine, and this results seems to confirm it.

 ## Further Ideas
 There are more and more smartphone application that use your position to propose a service around you, for example deliveroo or Foodora.
 This service in the first instance use the geo-localisation, then before confirming your order, ask you to verify the address and confirm it.
-So this data could be use to confirm the exact location of a node, using lat and lon and the update or create the informations of the building.
+So this data could be use to confirm the exact location of a node, using latitude and longitude and then update or create the informations of the building.

 Benefits | Anticipated Problems
 --- | ---